How to make a network cable

 - Cat5, Cat5e, Cat6, or Cat7 cable - This cabling can be purchased in large spindles at stores that specialize in cabling.
 Cat5 cabling is the most commonly used cable used today for networks

 - RJ-45 connectors - These connectors can be purchased at most electronic stores and computer stores and usually come in bulk packages.
-It's always a good idea to get more than you expect you will need.
+It is always a good idea to get more than you think you need.

 - Wire stripper or Knife - If you plan on making several network cables you should also consider getting a wire stripper cable of stripping Cat5, Cat6, or your cable of choice.
 If you do not plan on creating many network cables a knife will suffice.
 For simplicity and to prevent potential issues we recommend a wire stripper.